artur-ciocanu/launch.en/help/extension-dev/submit/create-listing.md

 >[!NOTE]
 >
 >The following process details the creation of an application listing in the Adobe Exchange program.
-This is the term used for the various integrations, and extensions in Adobe Experience Platform data collection.
+This is the term used for the various integrations, and extensions in Adobe Experience Platform.

 ![Experience Cloud App Manager link location](../images/getting-started/app-mgr-link.png)